gogorichie/Terraform-ContosoFinance-Demo/README.md

 # Introduction

 This repository contains a sample Azure App Service and Terraform sample code to deploy it.
-This is a I used to demonstrate/test purposes only.
+This is for demonstrate/test purposes only using IaC.
 Feel free to use these as you wish! and create an issue if you find any:) This project was inspired by [SoniaConti](https://github.com/SoniaConti) and her ARM project https://github.com/SoniaConti/ContosoFinance-Demo.

 <p align="center">